-However, there has been much debate, and the scientific evidence has been mixed, as to whether chromium supplementation can have a beneficial impact on controlling blood glucose levels, weight loss, or diabetes, among other conditions.
+However, there has been much debate on the biological role of chromium.
+In fact, the scientific evidence has been mixed as to whether chromium supplementation can have a beneficial impact on controlling blood glucose levels, weight loss, or diabetes, among other conditions.

 Image Credit: vchal / Shutterstock.com

 Controlling blood sugar

 In type 2 diabetes, although the pancreas is producing enough insulin, maintaining adequate control of glucose levels becomes difficult.
 Type 2 diabetes sets in when tissues and muscle cells start to resist insulin.
 Researchers have investigated how chromium supplementation can impact people with type 2 diabetes.